Sierra Leone Wedding Traditions

 Ashobi: Coordinated Wedding Attire Tradition

-Ashobiah-SHOW-beeen-YO-ah-SHOW-bee is the matching fabric tradition where guest groups wear identical patterns, with fabric costing 50,000-200,000 Leones ($2.50-$10 USD) per yard and requiring 5-8 yards per outfit, creating visual unity among 20-100 person groups.
+Ashobi (en-YO-ah-SHOW-bee) is the matching fabric tradition where guest groups wear identical patterns, creating visual unity among 20-100 person groups.
+This tradition is shared with Nigerian and Ghanaian wedding customs across West Africa.

 Ashobi group categories include:

-- Bride’s family: Often wearing gelegeh-LEHhead wraps
+- Bride’s family: Often wearing gelegeh-LEH (head wraps)

-- Groom’s family: Coordinated agbadaahg-BAH-dah or suits
+- Groom’s family: Coordinated agbada or suits

 - University classmates: School color incorporation